ejconlon/rulecheck/README.md

 ### Test Suite Problems

-A common issue is that imports are not in scope; we haven't figured out a way to automatically add all relevant imports (yet).
+It's possible that required imports are not in scope.
 The `importsForPackage` function in `Config.hs` defines what imports should be added for each test file for a package.
 You can modify that function to add necessary imports and then re-generate the test suite.

-Another possible issue is that the rules cannot be tested because their types are not exposed.
+Another possible issue is that the rules cannot be tested, because their types are not exposed.
 To fix this you will need to:

 1. modify the package under test itself (i.e. the one in `$PACKAGEDIR`) to expose the necessary modules, and